selabhvl/dat110public/project4/partA.md

 You will be using the following **actuators** with *digital output*

-- Three LEDs (red,yellow,green) for signalling state
+- Three LEDs (red,yellow,green) for signalling the state of the device.

 ![](assets/redled.png)